yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G624T.rst

 '''Upload the firmware'''

-Once the firwmare is compiled, you need to upload it to the router.
-For this, you can use the adam2flash.pl script present in the scripts/ folder.
-First of all, be sure that you can connect to the ADAM2 bootloader.
-Using an ethernet cable (during the booting process the wireless isn't available), configure your network card in the same IP range as ADAM2 and then switch the router on.
-After 2 seconds you can connect to it (substitute 192.168.1.1 with your ADAM2 IP address):
+Once the firwmare("bin/openwrt-ar7-2.6-squashfs.bin") is built, you need to upload it to the router.
+Read carefully information about the ADAM2 bootloader [wiki:Self:OpenWrtDocs/InstallingAR7#head-4541bb2cb995ee7c25ce870996a70cd1930eb67f here], '''BUT DON'T TRY TO FOLLOW ANY INSTRUCTION FROM THIS PAGE'''.

+To summarize, we, DSL-G624T owners, need to setup the mtd1 mapping and flash the firmware to mtd1 through FTP.. let's do it.

+( I assume that your ADAM2 IP is 192.168.1.1 )

+First of all be ready to run the "telnet 192.168.1.1 21" command from a console.
+To start the flashing sequence, you need to reboot the router, and then to type the following telnet command as soon as possible :

 {{{
 $ telnet 192.168.1.1 21
+}}}

+Then login (adam2:adam2) and run the following GETENV commands :
+{{{
 Trying 192.168.1.1...
 Connected to 192.168.1.1.
 Escape character is '^]'.